 John Aman better known as The Prince of Orphans, was one on of the world's greatest martial artists.
 John Aman was raised by benevolent monks in Tibet known as the “The Council of Seven” for the first 25 years of his life.
 He was trained by the Council to reach physical and mental capabilities beyond those of normal humans.
 The monks also gave him a chemical solution that would allow him to disappear into a cloud of green mist, earning his first nickname the Green Mist.

 After he completed his final tests, he was allowed to travel the world to use his skills and abilities for good.
+He would eventually travel to the one of the Capital Cites of Heaven known as Z'Gambo in darkest Africa and become it's Immortal Weapon.
 The Great Question, a disgruntled member of the Council of Seven was a long time foe of John Aman.
-He is a long time friend of Orson Randall the original Iron Fist and his replacement Daniel Rand.
+He is a long time friend of Orson Randall the last Iron Fist and his replacement Daniel Rand.
 He proved himself a very dangerous opponent, and even stronger ally to the heroes.
 He once rescued his friend the first Iron Fist from of Frankenstein's Monster and Dr. Frankenstein's son, who was later revealed to be Frankenstein himself in a newly transplanted body.